The depth of a permutation: Depth in the symmetric group

 \begin{prop} For all $w \in \mf{S}_n$, we have $\dep(w) \leq \lfloor n^2/4\rfloor$, and this bound is sharp. \end{prop}

 Further, we can say precisely how many permutations achieve this upper bound.

 \begin{prop} The number of permutations in $\mf{S}_n$ achieving maximal depth is \end{prop}

-We remark that both these propositions can be found in the remarks (and links therein) for entry A062870 of \cite{oeis}.
+Statements equivalent to both these propositions can be found in the paper of Diaconis and Graham, although without proof (see Table 1 and Remark 2 of \cite{DG}).
+They are also mentioned in the remarks (and links therein) for entry A062870 of \cite{oeis}.
 In particular, Alekseyev has a webpage \cite{alekseyev} with a proof of Proposition \ref{prp:upper2}.

 To prove the propositions, it will be helpful to have the following lemma.

 \begin{lem} Let $w \in \mf{S}_n$, and suppose $i< j$ and $w(i)<w(j)$.
 Then,

 In particular, $\dep(w\cdot t_{ij}) \geq \dep(w)$ for all such $w$, $i$, and $j$. \end{lem}